 |Providence||70 PPM (mg/L) or 4 gpg|

 |Cranston||38 PPM (mg/L) or 2 gpg|

 PPM = Parts Per Million

 mg/L = Milligrams Per Liter

 gpg = Grains Per Gallon

-Rhode-Island is known to be one of the top tourist destinations in the country.
+Rhode Island is known to be one of the top tourist destinations in the country.
 The “Ocean State” has 400 miles of shoreline and several historical and cultural attractions.
-In 2018 25.4 million visitors visited Rhode-Island, including 8.0 million overnight visitors which means the hotel industry is in constant demand.
-Even thou Rhode-Island has an average water hardness of 46 PPM, which is considered to be soft water, the hotel management can still find that the costs of maintenance to their pools, ice machines and HVAC equipment can be quite cumbersome.
+In 2018, 25.4 million visitors visited Rhode Island, including 8.0 million overnight visitors which means the hotel industry is in constant demand.
+Even though Rhode Island has an average water hardness of 46 PPM, which is considered to be soft water, hotel management can still find that the costs of maintenance to their pools, ice machines and HVAC equipment can be quite cumbersome.
 Also, the lifespan of the hotel equipment can be cut in half from the impact of scale buildup brought on by water hardness.

 Alternative water treatment solutions such as “water conditioners” have been gaining popularity in recent years because they are cheap to operate and the best eco-friendly solution for hard water.
 Hydropath technology, which powers the HydroFLOW water conditioners is by far the most efficient and cost-effective eco-friendly solution to deal with hard water problems.
 To learn more about how HydroFLOW solves the problems created by hard water, please check out our technology page.
 You might want to read this blog that explains the difference between water conditioners and water softeners: Water Conditioner vs. Water Softener Blog.